open-telemetry/opentelemetry-php/DEVELOPMENT.md

 For this purpose we use [Deptrac](https://github.com/qossmic/deptrac) and the respective configuration can be found [here](./deptrac.yaml)

-To validatethe dependencies inside the code base, you can run:
+To validate the dependencies inside the code base, you can run:

 ```bash
 make deptrac